5 Simple Ways to Reset This Summer

 Exercise is one of the most important things you can do for your physical and mental well-being though.

-Whether you’re walking on the beach, hiking, swimming laps, going for a run, biking around the neighborhood, doing yoga, or Zumba videos via Zoom there are a ton of resources available online now.
+Whether you’re walking on the beach, hiking, swimming laps, going for a run, biking around the neighborhood, doing yoga, rebounding, or doing Zumba videos via Zoom there are a ton of resources available online now.

 Fill Your Cup

-This could be reading a magazine from cover to cover, exploring a new novel, tending your garden, writing letters to friends and family, taking a hot bath, listening to motivational podcasts, tackling projects or tasks you’ve been off, journaling, or engaging in a craft or hobby.
+This could be reading a magazine from cover to cover, exploring a new novel, tending your garden, writing letters to friends and family, taking a hot bath, listening to motivational podcasts, tackling projects or tasks you’ve been putting off, journaling, or engaging in a craft or hobby.

 Practice Everyday Grace